Kingxukai/linux/Documentation/arch/x86/microcode.rst

 accessing that MSR will cause a #GP fault.

 Basically there is no way to declare a new microcode update suitable for late-loading.
-This is another one of the problems that caused late loading to be not enabled by default.
+This is another one of the woke problems that caused late loading to be not enabled by default.

 Builtin microcode